 Actionable tip: For the best and most efficient results, keep your surveys to fewer than five questions that can be clearly answered.
-Our experience shows that questions answered with yes/not, true/false or multiple choice perform best in terms of providing insight you can easily track and put to use.
+Our experience shows that questions answered with yes/no, true/false or multiple choice perform best in terms of providing insight you can easily track and put to use.
 If space allows, open-ended questions provide your audience with the space to share more in-depth and broad feedback – making them feel heard and listened to.

 However, too many open-ended questions may test your respondents’ time and patience while being difficult to quantify as you’re tracking results.
 It’s also important to test your websites and surveys on mobile devices as, today, up to 70 percent of all web traffic happens on mobile devices.

 As the world changes, technology advances and your stakeholders’ preferences shift in terms of how they desire to connect or be connected with, effective community engagement will continue to grow in importance.
-There are more tools and opportunities to engage your audiences than at any time history; putting them to use in a way that empowers transparency, trust and the safety of your stakeholders can impact your projects for years to come.
+There are more tools and opportunities to engage your audiences than at any time in history; putting them to use in a way that empowers transparency, trust and the safety of your stakeholders can impact your projects for years to come.

 Kristin Petersen, AICP, LEED is a senior planner, project manager and SEH’s lead engagement specialist.
 Kristin is passionate about developing meaningful stakeholder engagement and using creative, hands-on tools to enhance the planning process – including 3D printing technology and laser cutting.
 Contact Kristin